ArduPilot/MAVProxy/docs/source/cuav_module/index.rst

     camera start
     camera stop

-These commands stop and stop the image capturing and analysis processes.
+These commands start and stop the image capturing and analysis processes.
 It is useful to command the camera start just after takeoff and stop just before landing.

 .. code:: bash